 While backlinks may lose their value over the next few decades, they are still an active ranking signal.

 Ranking signals all flow together to help SEO marketers create awesomeness.
-This means a more comprehensive, sophisticated SEO strategy for better SEO in 2018 and beyond.
+This means a more comprehensive, sophisticated SEO strategy for better SEO now and going forward.

 As the mobile-first index, page speed ranking factor, and other changes continue to roll out this year, rest assured that SEO which focuses on quality over short-term gains is what will help you move up in the SERPs.